jan-casas/vsc-compute-dash/README.md

 ### Speckle Systems

-Speckle provides a `version control system` for all baked geometry and is useful for managing geometry, associated data and their variations.
-The Speckle iframe is used to display geometry and its variations in the Python project, with the Python container connected to the Speckle server https://speckle.systems/.
+[Speckle](https://speckle.systems/) provides a `version control system` for all baked geometry and is useful for managing geometry, associated data and their variations.
+The Speckle iframe is used to display geometry and its variations in the Python project.

 - **Geometry**: Created by Grasshopper and Rhino Compute.
 - **System Parts**: Components associated with the geometry.